-When the Earth Remembers Through Us
+When the Earth Remembers Through Us.

-Where this Work begins
+Where remembering begins

 What calls us forward